AgenaTrader/AgenaScript-documentation/sources/keywords.md

 ## DateTimeSeries
 ### Description
-Date time series is a [*DataSeries*][*Data series*] that can record a date time value for each bar.
+Date time series is a [*DataSeries*](#dataseries) that can record a date time value for each bar.
 The number of elements in this series corresponds to the number of bars in the chart.

 ### Create a New Data Series
 Create a new variable in the declaration area: